codalotl/goagentbench/README.md

 The ontology is that a scenario belongs to a single `type`:
 - `build-package`: build a new package from scratch.
 - `fix-bug`: fix a bug in one or more packages.
-- `add-feature`: add a new feature/enhancement in one or more packages.
+- `feature`: add a new feature/enhancement in one or more packages.
+This also includes, "continue development".
 - `refactor`: no semantic changes expected.

 Note that the above ontology is not an exact match to the real world.
 That's okay.
 This is just to slice and dice metrics for better analysis.